Section 6 - The Local Application

 - Gaps or discrepancies in performance

-For each program of study, the following information is required in the application:
+The following information is required in the POS Spreadsheet:

-- Program of study career field, cluster, and pathway as identified in the Minnesota Career Fields, Clusters & Pathways Framework “Wheel”
+- Career field, cluster, and pathway program of study as identified in the Minnesota Career Fields and Clusters resource (Minnesota Career Wheel).

-- The postsecondary institution, postsecondary CTE program, and postsecondary academic award (certificate, diploma, AAS or AS degree)
+- The postsecondary institution, CTE program, and academic award (certificate, diploma, AAS or AS degree)

-Although applications are required to be submitted every other year (biennially), budgets must be submitted annually.
+Budgets must be submitted annually.
 The budget total must match the total allocation amount provided to the consortium by state staff.
 Consortia can budget up to 5% of their allocation for administrative expenses.
-This must be reflected separately under basic funds and reserve funds.
+This must be reflected separately under basic and reserve funds.
 The budget submitted with the local consortium application must include both secondary and postsecondary expenditures.
 Keep in mind that this is a planning budget and must reflect your best estimate of how awarded Perkins funding will be expensed during the year.
 Be as specific in the budget as you can, given the understanding that specific details may not be available when the budget is due for submission.
-You may not know, for example, which specific equipment items your consortium will purchase for the year, but you should at least have an idea of the total amount you plan to budget for equipment.
+You may not know, for example, which specific equipment items your consortium will purchase for the year, but you should at a minimum identify programs of study you will support and the total amount budgeted for equipment.

 Budgeting decisions should be driven by the comprehensive local needs assessment.
-When your consortium’s application is reviewed, the budget is likely to generate a number of questions for further clarification.
+Funds do not need to be budgeted for every element or narrative.
+Consortia determine which CLNA priorities will be funded.
+When your consortium’s application is reviewed, the budget may generate questions for further clarification.
 Be sure to enter, as specifically as possible, a description for each budget line item.
 You should always be able to justify your budget line items by tying them back to the comprehensive local needs assessment.
-Consortia also should determine which of the uses of funds from Section 135 of Perkins V supports those expenditures.

 Combined Secondary and Postsecondary Budget Spreadsheet

 Each consortium will complete the required Combined Secondary and Postsecondary Budget spreadsheet.
-This Excel spreadsheet includes tabs for Secondary and Postsecondary to budget Basic and Reserve funds and provide supporting narrative.
+This Excel spreadsheet includes tabs for Secondary and Postsecondary to budget Basic and Reserve funds.
 Instructions for completing the combined budget are provided on the first tab of the file.
-The Budget spreadsheet is available on the CTE Perkins Local Application page.
-The consortium will upload the completed budget spreadsheet as a separate document in the Minnesota State SharePoint system.

 Each consortium is required to submit a single, consolidated equipment inventory with the local application.
-This inventory will include both secondary and postsecondary equipment assets purchased with Perkins funds in past years.
-It will be uploaded to the local application as a separate document.
+This inventory must include both secondary and postsecondary equipment assets purchased with Perkins funds in past years.
 Because a single, consolidated inventory is required, consortia should determine one individual who will be responsible for creating and updating this document to keep it current.
 This will require coordination between secondary and postsecondary consortium leaders.
 Although the state does not provide a specific format for this inventory, federal law requires specific property management standards for equipment acquired with federal funds.
-Refer to the information in Capital Assets (Equipment) for additional information.
+Refer to the information in Section 9 Equipment (Capital Assets) for additional information.

 Local Application Approval Process